Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The Cohen-Lenstra heuristics

 In view of what we have just proved, this is equivalent to the validity of the following assertion for all abelian $\ell$-groups $A$: the {\em average number of surjections} from the class group of a varying quadratic field to $A$ equals $1$.
 Explicitly,

-In the formulation \eqref{cl2}, there are results for specific $A$: \eqref{cl2} is true for $A = \Z/3\Z$ by work of Davenport and Heilbronn; the corresponding assertion is even known over an arbitrary global field by work of Datskovsky and Wright~\cite{dats:dawr}; and a natural variant for $A = \Z/4\Z$ is due to Fouvry and Kl\"{u}ners~\cite{fouv:4rank}.
+In the formulation \eqref{cl2}, there are results for specific $A$: \eqref{cl2} is true for $A = \Z/3\Z$ by work of Davenport and Heilbronn; the corresponding assertion is even known over an arbitrary global field by work of Datskovsky and Wright~\cite{dats:dawr}; and a natural variant for $A = \Z/4\Z$ is a theorem of Fouvry and Kl\"{u}ners~\cite{fouv:4rank}.

 If we replace $\mathbb{Q}$ by $\mathbb{F}_q(t)$, there is a fair amount of work (\cite{Achter, Washington}) on the different problem (with no obvious analog over a number field) in which we fix the discriminant degree and take a limit as $q \ra \infty$.